Cohomology of Coxeter arrangements and Solomon's descent algebra: The Orlik-Solomon algebra and Solomon's descent algebra

 Then $X_I$ is in $L(\CA)$ and $\codim X_I= |I|$.
 It follows from Steinberg's Theorem \cite{steinberg:differential} that $W_I=W_{X_I}$.
 Recall that $\Delta=\{\, \alpha_s\mid s\in S\,\}$ is a base of $\Phi$.
 For $I\subseteq S$ define

 Then $X_I$ is the orthogonal complement of the span of $\Delta_I$.

 Orlik and Solomon (see \cite[\S6.2] {orlikterao:arrangements}) have shown that each orbit of $W$ on $L(\CA)$ contains a subspace $X_I$ for some subset $I$ of $S$.
 For subsets $I$ and $J$ of $S$ define $I\sim J$ if there is a $w$ in $W$ with $w(\Delta_I)=\Delta_J$.
 Then $\sim$ is an equivalence relation.
 It is well-known that $W_I$ and $W_J$ are conjugate if and only if $I\sim J$ (see \cite{solomon:mackey}).
-It follows that the assignment $I\mapsto X_I$ induces a bijection between $S/{\sim}$, the set of $\sim$-equivalence classes, and $\Lambda$, the set of shapes of $W$.
+It follows that the assignment $I\mapsto X_I$ induces a bijection between the set of $\sim$-equivalence classes of subsets of $S$ and the set of shapes of $W$.
+We use this bijection to identify shapes of $W$ with subsets of the power set of $S$.

 Next, let $\ell$ denote the length function of $W$ determined by the generating set $S$ and define

 Then $W^I$ is a set of left coset representatives of $W_I$ in $W$.
 Also, define